KirstensGitHub/predicting_attention_neural/code/experiment/readme.md

 ### Running the experiment

-To run the experiment, open and run `experiment_run.psyexp` in Psychopy version 2023.1.2
+To run the experiment, you will need the attention video stimuli.
+You can either unzip the sitmulus folder (fps_60) or generate the stimuli yourself, following the steps above.

-You can either make the stimuli yourself, or, to get started right away, just unzip the fps_60 file and use the stimuli stored there.
+Then, to run the experiment, open and run `experiment_run.psyexp` in Psychopy version 2023.1.2

 Note: In the process of reviewing our code and experiment data, we explored the impact of adjusting some settings and timing parameters, primarily for video stimulus display.
 The code here is intended to represent the original state of the experiment at the time of data collection (no adjustments), but we encourage users to tweak video display settings as needed to suit their design and any relevant equipment (MRI, EEG, eye tracking, etc)